-During FY2018, SCCHA utilized the extended 120-day document submission window for the voucher issuance of 131 applicants.
-If this activity was removed, the labor time related to requesting updated income verification for dated documents would cost the agency a minimum of \$1,203 annually.
+During FY2019, SCCHA utilized the extended 120-day document submission window for the voucher issuance of 87 applicants.
+If this activity was removed, the labor time related to requesting updated income verification for dated documents would cost the agency a minimum of \$819 annually.
 SCCHA met all the benchmarks in this activity.

 ACTIVITY 2009-2: EXPEDITING THE INITIAL ELIGIBILITY INCOME VERIFICATION PROCESS Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings CE #1: Ago ency cost s avirigs Total cost of task in dollars (decrease). \$1,203 \$0 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff 30 0 0 Yes hours (decrease).
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$819 \$0 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+30 0 0 Yes

-There were no changes to the activity's metrics, baselines or benchmarks during FY2018.
+There were no changes to the activity's metrics FY2019.
+The baselines and benchmarks have been updated to reflect the labor costs based upon compensation rates for FY2019.